hydrocotyl bonariensis aka pennywort, dollarweed, hydrocotyle or kurnells curse

 These are pre-emergent herbicides that give some control of Dollarweed in warm-season turfgrasses, but are not currently registered for this in Australia.

-Post Emergent Control.
+Post Emergent Control of Hydrocotyle.

 Choose the right herbicide for your turf type and use it in the late Spring and Autumn.
 Ideally, this is when Pennywort is small, and actively growing.
 Herbicide effectiveness reduces as this weed matures.